 License

-Shotcut appears to have several advantages over OpenShot, particularly in popularity, maturity and licensing.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Shotcut appears to have several advantages over OpenShot, particularly in popularity, growth and maturity.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, Bash, Python.
 However, they differ in their additional technology choices: OpenShot uses CSS while Shotcut leverages Typescript, C, Objective-C, C++.